 Task #2: Soil Vapor Probe Installation: Seven (7) permanent soil vapor points will be installed onsite and at the western property-right-of-way.
 The probes will be installed to a depth of up to 9 feet below ground using a hand auger.
 In the event that a hand auger can not be used, the points will be installed using direct-push (GeoProbe) methods.
+In December 2008 an additional seven (7) soil vapor points will be installed onsite (1) and offsite (6) in the residential neighborhood east of the site.
+Methods will be similar as performed in March 2008.

 Task #3: Soil Vapor Sampling: One soil vapor sample will be obtained from each of the seven (7) soil vapor points.
 One confirmation sample will also be obtained from each of the points no longer than approximately six months following the initial sampling.
 Subsequent samples will be collected as requested or necessary.
 In addition to the soil vapor samples, one ambient air sample will be collected from the site during each soil vapor sampling event.
+In December 2008 one soil vapor sample will be obtained from each of the additional seven (7) soil vapor points.
+Sampling methodology will be similar as performed in March 2008.